Register a death - when and how?

 The doctor who treated the person during their last illness will usually issue a Medical Certificate of Cause of Death.

 If the person died in the Royal Borough of Kingston upon Thames you must register the death with Kingston Register Office where the records will be held.
-You can book an appointment at Kingston Register Office online.

 If it is not convenient for you to visit Kingston Register Office, you can make a declaration to register the death at any register office.
 They will send the information to the Kingston Register Office.
 You may have to wait a few days for the paperwork needed to make funeral arrangements.

-Register a death at Kingston Register Office
+Registering a death at Kingston Register Office

 You do not need an appointment at Kingston Register Office to register a death.
 We are open between 9am and 4pm.
-However you can use the online form to book a timed appointment if you prefer

-Please bring supporting documentation with you (e.g. passport, driving licence, utility bill, birth and marriage certificates); which will help ensure the information recorded is accurate.
+Please bring supporting documentation with you (e.g. passport, driving licence, utility bill, birth and marriage certificates) which will help ensure the information recorded is accurate.

 However, if any of these documents are not available, the registrar can still go ahead with the death registration.